jaganraajan/mcp-container-ts/README.md

 > [!NOTE]
 > When the applications starts, the server will create an [in-memory SQLite](https://www.sqlite.org/inmemorydb.html) database.
 This database is used to store the state of the tools and their interactions with the MCP server.

-## Use the local MCP server from within a desktop MCP Client
+## Use the local MCP server with desktop MCP Clients

 ### Option 1 - Use the mcp.json file in VS Code

 The quickest way to connect to the MCP server is the use the provided [mcp.json](.vscode/mcp.json) configuration file to set up the MCP server in your VS Code environment.
 This configuration file contains the necessary settings for the MCP server, including the URL and transport type.

 ```json
 {
   "servers": {